HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 If data contains the sections then the _selectedIndex_ indicates the selected row index within the section.

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the selectedRowIndex property for a Segment as four. frmSegment.mySegment.selectedRowIndex= 4;
+{% highlight VoltMx %}//Sample code to set the selectedRowIndex property for a Segment as four. frmSegment.mySegment.selectedRowIndex= 4;

 //Reading the selectedRowIndex of the Segment widget.